 Real estate transactions are done by way of written contracts.
 The rules for selling or buying a house are in part determined by contract law.
 When you accept an offer from someone to purchase your home, you have just entered into a legally binding contract.
 It is critical that you understand exactly what obligations that contract places on you, as well as your rights under that contract.
 You should also understand what the other side is supposed to doing- which your attorney will do for you.
 The contract will set very specific deadlines along the way – which again, requires the buyer and the seller to each do something.
 Each step in the process is meant to bring things one step closer to the day that everyone is waiting for- the home closing!

 Why Your Need an Attorney for Your Real Estate Transaction

 It is highly recommended that you team up with an experienced real estate attorney as early on in the process as possible.
 Not only will your attorney help you understand and fulfill your obligations under the contract but will also make sure that the people on the other side are doing the same, and make sure that the process moves forward as it is supposed to.
-Once under contract, your real estate attorney will also help you by reviewing the contract, negotiating inspection issues, doing a title search & clearing title objections for the seller, so that the deal moves forward with “clear title” as will be required before a seller can can sell, informing you of any local requirements that might exist in the village and county before the closing can occur, calculating sets of figures which will determine your net proceeds or how much you need to bring to the table, gathering necessary paperwork from third parties, preparing the closing documents, ordering a property survey on behalf of seller if required, work with your homeowner’s association if you have one to satisfy their requirements, and attend the closing.
-(Whew!
-Did you get all of that!?)
+Once under contract, your real estate attorney will also help you by reviewing the contract, negotiating inspection issues, doing a title search & clearing title objections for the seller, so that the deal moves forward with “clear title” as will be required before a seller can can sell, informing you of any local requirements that might exist in the village and county before the closing can occur, calculating sets of figures which will determine your net proceeds or how much you need to bring to the table, gathering necessary paperwork from third parties, preparing the closing documents, ordering a property survey on behalf of seller if required, work with your homeowner’s association if you have one to satisfy their requirements, and handling the closing virtually on your behalf.